trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ---

-To provide a single configuration point for the entire, quite complex platform, TAP deployment scripts use tap.config file  described in this section.
+To provide a single configuration point for the entire, quite complex platform, TAP deployment scripts use the `tap.config` file  described in this section.

-During the deployment process other configuration files are being generated automatically (like Ansible inventory file and group var files for various subsystems).
+During the deployment process, other configuration files are being generated automatically (like an Ansible inventory file and group var files for various subsystems).

 By default the master configuration file is named `tap.config`

 The default file name can be overriden by environment variable `CONFIG`

-This file contains global variables overrided in all ansible playbooks and tasks and instance definitions.
+This file contains global variables overrided in all Ansible playbooks and tasks and instance definitions.

 Default file format:
 `<param name>: <param value>`